steffenmueller4/steffenmueller4.github.io/_posts/2022-10-13-with-four-key-metrics-towards-development-excellence.md

 ## Four Key Metrics

-The CD setup described in the [previous section](#technical-basis) was a good basis to take off towards a improving the SDP.
+The CD setup described in the [previous section](#technical-basis) was a good start to improve the SDP.
 After first successes in the first months, there was, however, no more improvement in getting faster or deploying more often.
 Maybe, the team did not see the importance to improve the SDP further.
-Sometimes it was also just not finishing PR as soon as possible but prioritizing new features in new branches or not deploying new versions to production although being ready in the deployment pipeline.
+Sometimes it was also just not finishing a PR as soon as possible but prioritizing new features in new branches or not deploying new versions to production although being ready in the deployment pipeline.

 In the sense of "you cannot optimize what you do not measure", we, then, decided to measure the SDP and visualize via the [Four Key Metrics](https://www.thoughtworks.com/radar/techniques?blipid=1298) to have a visual feedback of the SDP, guide and challenge the team, and compare our SDP to other companies.
 The Four Key Metrics are {% cite Smith2021 %}: